Custom Desktop

 These methods have the following purpose:

-• on_start is being called once (after the AppCUI framework was started).
-A desktop object is being constructed before AppCUI framework starts.
-As such, you can not instantiate other objects such as menus, windows, etc in its constructor.
-However, you can do this by overwriting the on_start method.
+• on_start is called once (after the AppCUI framework has started).
+A desktop object is constructed before the AppCUI framework starts.
+As such, you cannot instantiate other objects such as menus or windows in its constructor.
+However, you can do that by overriding the on_start method.

-• on_close is called whenever a desktop is being closed (usually when you pressed Escape key on a desktop).
-You can use this to performa some aditional validations (such sa saving all files, closing various handles, etc)
+• on_close is called whenever a desktop is being closed (usually when you press the Escape key on a desktop).
+You can use this to perform some additional validations (such as saving all files, closing various handles, etc.).

-• on_update_window_count is being called whenever a new window is being added or removed from the desktop.
-You can use this method to re-arange the remaining methods.
+• on_update_window_count is called whenever a new window is added or removed from the desktop.
+You can use this method to rearrange the remaining windows.

 Using the custom desktop